CacheMoneyPlaya/BTC-Arbitrage/README.md

  total of 1 order for the sale of 0.0042BTC at 36650 USD

- The order side can be determined determined with a prefixed polarity against the amount
+ The order side can be determined with a prefixed polarity against the amount

 COINBASE: